luyangliuable/University-notes/FIT3077/design-patterns/readme.md

 * Use the Abstract Factory when your code needs to work with various families of related products, but you don't want it to depend on the concrete classes of those products - they might be unknown beforehand or you simply want to allow for future extensible.

 * Consider implementing the abstract factory when you have a class with a set of Factory Methods that blur its primary responsibility.

+### Pros
+* You can be sure that products you are getting from a factory are **compatible** with arch other
+* You avoid tight coupling between concrete product and client code
+* **Single responsibility principle**.
+You can extract the product **create code into one place** making the code easier to support.
+* **Open/closed principle**.
+You can introduce **new variants of products** without breaking existing client code

+### Cons
+* The code may become more complicated then it should be, since a lot of new interfaces and classes are introduced along with the pattern

+## Singleton
+> Singleton is a creational design pattern that lets you **ensure that a class has only one instance** while providing a **global access** point to this instance

+* Singleton pattern solves two problems:
+    * Access to some shared resources - for example a **database or file**
+        * Imagine that you created an object, but after a while decided to create a new one
+        * Instead of receiving a fresh object, you'll get the one you already created.

+    * Provide a global access point to that instance

+* However it violates the Single Responsibility Principle
+    * TODO why?

+* The singleton pattern has become so popular that people may call something a singleton even though hit solves just one of the listed problems.

+### Solution
+* All implementations of the Singleton pattern have these two steps in common:
+    * Make the default constructor private, to prevent other objects from using the new operator with the singleton class
+    * Create a static creation method that acts as a constructor.
+        * This method calls the private constrictor to create an object and saves it in a static field.
+        * All following class to this method return the cached object.

+    * Example: The government is an excellent example of the Singleton pattern:
+        * A country can have only one official government
+        * Regardless of the personal identities of the individuals who form governments, the title, "The government x", is a global access point that identifies the group of people in charge.

+### Applicability
+* Use the singleton pattern when a class in your program should have just a **single instance of available to all clients**, for example, a single database object shared by different parts of the program.
+* Use the singleton pattern when you need stricter control over global variables.

+### Pros
+* You can  be sure that a class has **only a single instance**
+* You gain a global access point to that instance
+* The singleton object is initialised only when it's requested for the first time

+### Cons
+* Violates the Single Responsibility Principle
+* The Singleton pattern can mask bad design, e.g. when the components of the program know too much about each other.
+* The pattern requires special treatment in a multi threaded environment
+* It maybe be difficult to unit test the client code of the Singleton because may test frameworks reply on inheritance when producing mock objects.